Donate

 The authorisation was signed and stamped by Al-Sayyid Al-Sistani himself and will remain valid until August 2026.
 To view the full authorisation, click here or visit the social care section on the official website of the office of Al-Sayyid Al-Sistani.

-Will all donations cover expenditure?
+Will all donations cover necessary expenditure?

 Most of our donations will cover necessary expenditure, except for the following currently: